vmurigneu/LPS_typing_Illumina/README.md

 ### 3. Genome assembly using Shovill

 The Illumina paired-end reads are assembled using the software [Shovill](https://github.com/tseemann/shovill) v1.1.0.
 Shovill is a pipeline which uses the SPAdes genome assembler at its core.
+The pipeline uses a default minimum contig length of 200 and a default minimum contig coverage of 10.

 ### 4. Assembly quality assessment with QUAST